spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/README.md

-# Unit 01 HTML, CSS, and Git Homework (Recommended): Portfolio
+# Unit 01 HTML, CSS, and Git Homework: Portfolio

+## Instructions

 Build a professional portfolio site using HTML and CSS following a set of specifications and a style guide.

-## Instructions

 * Create a new GitHub repository and clone it to your computer.